ThomasByr/Phoenyx/helpme.md

             defaults to ()
         unbias : bool, (optional)
-            apply quintic function (based on octaves) and tiles before output depending on rather or not you rely on frames, you might want to set this to True defaults to False
+            apply quintic function (based on octaves) and tiles before output depending on rather or not you rely on frames, you might want to let it False defaults to False
     """
 ```